 Q: What is the Oswestry scale?

+A: The Oswestry Disability Index (ODI) is an index derived from the Oswestry Low Back Pain Questionnaire used by medical professionals to measure the quality of life impairment of a person with low back pain.
+Zero is the least amount of disability and 100 is the maximum disability possible.
 The questionnaire covers ten topics of everyday life ranging from intensity of pain to social life and sleep quality.
 Patients are given different scenarios on each topic that indicate varying degrees of disability and asked to check the one that most closely resembles what they are experiencing or feeling.
 Each question is then scored to obtain a disability index.

 Q: Why am I asked to rate my pain at every visit?